mohakhan03uk/Spring/2_Wiring_Beans.md

 ##### Component scanning must be enabled (this is mandatory)
 - @Component only marks a class as a candidate.
-- Spring will only create the bean if it scans that package.
+- Spring will only create the bean if it scans that package. hence @ComponentScan is needed
 ```java
     @Configuration
     @ComponentScan(basePackages = "com.example.app")